 Today, City Year Milwaukee is participating in Hour of Code to celebrate Computer Science Week.
 Hour of Code is a one-hour introduction to computer science, designed to expose students to coding through fun and engaging activities.
-This global movement reaches tens of millions of students in 180+ countries every year… and this year seven City Year Milwaukee schools are participating.
+This global movement reaches tens of millions of students in 180+ countries every year… and this year nine City Year Milwaukee schools are participating.

 Computer science is the defining field of the 21st century, yet most young people do not have the chance to experience it.
 By sharing Hour of Code with Milwaukee Public School students we can help spread the word that computer science is a subject everyone can learn.